philippj/SteamworksPy/README.md

 - You will need the Steamworks SDK
 - You will most likely need a Steamworks account, with a valid AppID, to use more advanced functions (set achievements, set stats, etc.)
+- You will need to be logged into Steam for anything to function, obviously.
+As it assumes the game is run from Steam itself and is online.

 # How To (Linux)
 1. Download and unpacked the Steamworks SDK